The Growing “A-B-C-D” Technologies

 Data Analytics

-Data analytics technologies are largely used in business to make efficient decisions by analysing and transforming raw data.
-Data analytics is thus the process of inspecting and transforming data sets in order to find new trends and make solid conclusions from the raw data they contain and support decision making.
 Data analytics techniques use specialized software integrating machine learning algorithms and automation that help companies to include and analyze historical data and thus evaluate their customers’ feedback and upgrade their strategies to boost business performance, improve operational efficiency and customer service efforts, thereby improving their bottom line.

-Coca Cola Company is a real example that uses big data analytics to drive customer retention.
+Coca-Cola Company is a real example that uses big data analytics to drive customer retention.
 Netflix is another big brand that uses big data analytics for targeted advertising.
-UOB bank drives risk management using big data.
+UOB Bank drives risk management using big data.
 Amazon uses big data analytics to target a large market.

 Get in Touch